-Casey Life Skills is the approved curriculum for Independent Living/Skill Building (IL/SB) services.
-(See Appendix A for access to link).
+Casey Life Skills is the approved curriculum for independent living/skill building (IL/SB) services.
+(See Appendix A of this manual chapter for access to link).

 Short Term Respite Care

 Respite providers will need to learn how to help to de-escalate stressful situations and assure that the respite experience provides a therapeutic outlet for the child.